egandro/docker-qemu-arm/README.md

 $ ./startqemu.sh
 ```

-## Known issues

-- Alpine Linux & dns & ipv4 only vs ipv4/6 is (very often) broken.
-We pin the dns to `8.8.8.8` (can be changed) and in Alpine we turn off ipv6.

 ## Postinstall & fun

 - you can ssh to the VM with a 2nd Terminal and `ssh2qemu.sh` qemukey / qemukey.ssh are the generated SSH keys